ArleKinG44/GOIT_Proojekt/README.md

 ##  Features

-User authentication: Users can create accounts, log in, and log out.
+User authentication: Users can create accounts, log in, and log out.\
-Image upload: Users can upload images to share with others.
+Image upload: Users can upload images to share with others.\
-Image comment: Users can leave comments under each others images.
+Image comment: Users can leave comments under each others images.\
-Image search: Users can search for images by keyword or tag.
+Image search: Users can search for images by tag.

 ##  Starting